Literature review

 The new craze for commercial sensory objects and rooms have become more apparent on the internet but has the idea of creating something

-.
+for therapy or leisure purposes been overridden by consumerism?
+Your average sensory room of today would start from approximately £5k, however depending on the size and objects within it can increase to over £20k.
 In terms of objects in the space, prices can vary due to some being more ‘high-tech’ than others and some of the most basic objects will still be overpriced.
 Researching into sensory objects has introduced me to videos on YouTube of parents creating ‘DIY sensory toys’ from home for their neurodivergent children (predominantly autistic) due to most commercial, sensory objects being so inaccessible in terms of price.
 Are individuals being disadvantaged in their health and wellbeing due to consumerism?

 When researching into multi-sensory environments I questioned if a co-design approach has been applied when creating them, in any current literature, as this would allow end-users to collaborate in design processes that are to benefit them.
 It became clear that there is a gap in the use of co-design for the design and implementation of MSE, however co-design approaches are more frequently being used with children and vulnerable adults in alternative activities and technology-based studies.